-article by Carley Schweet
+Article by Carley Schweet

-Between the pings from emails, text messages, and social media notifications, it's natural to find ourselves down a rabbit-hole in both our digital and physical world.
+Between the pings from emails, text messages, and social media notifications, it's natural to find ourselves going down the rabbit-hole in both our digital and physical world.
 Not to mention, our seemingly endless to-do lists regularly loom over our heads, reminding us of the tasks we've yet to cross off.
 It's easy to feel like we're not doing enough before our day has even begun.

 Why is it that we can quickly validate our self-worth by the number of tasks we accomplish in a day, not by what a kind, loving person we are?

 Or, our busyness may be an avoidance technique that prevents us from facing what we fear most.

 Is it possible that our busyness keeps us so focused on our to-do list that it hinders us?
 In the end, we no longer have the mental capacity to reflect on the parts of our lives that desperately need our attention.

 Learning to do nothing for short periods of your day will hopefully help to rebalance the way you view your self-worth.
 You might find that you no longer feel the overwhelming desire to keep yourself busy throughout the day.
 Being still for a moment might bring you greater satisfaction than your to-do list ever did.

 So, how do you do nothing in a world that glorifies doing everything?

 Cell phones have become a convenient tool of distraction and can hinder the process of doing nothing.
 The more awareness you have around using your digital device as a crutch to fill a void of time, the better you'll become at learning how to be bored.